Can a Felon Get a Passport - Felony Travel Restriction 2023

 Can a Felon Get a Passport?
 Cases Under Which Felons Can Reserve a Passport

 Can you get a passport with a felony?
 Look, A felony, despite a flagitious offense, is ultimately bailable.
 So, it likewise empowers local and international tourists to travel in or outside the U.S. You can exit any other country from which you hold a passport.
-Following cases allow you to have a passport even if you have been under trial or conviction of felony charges.
+Following cases allow you to have a passport even if you have been imprisoned or convicted of felony charges.

 If: